-A workplace injury is defined as any injury that occurs in the workplace or on company business, which requires medical treatment and which may or may not result in time missed from work.
-The WSIB is a government agency that administers Ontario’s no-fault workplace insurance for employers and their workers.
+A work injury refers to any injury sustained in the workplace or while conducting company business that requires medical treatment.
+Such injuries may or may not result in missed work time.
+In Ontario, the Workplace Safety and Insurance Board (WSIB) administers a no-fault workplace insurance system for employers and workers.

-As a general rule, an injured worker cannot sue their own employer or any other employee or employer for personal injury damages.
-However, there are numerous situations where people have the right to sue, and may not know it.
-After suffering a workplace injury, it is critical that you consult an experienced work injury lawyer who specializes in this complex area of the law.
-If it turns out that you do have the right to sue, the level of recovery in a civil action is often far greater than the coverage available under WSIB.
+Generally, an injured worker cannot sue their own employer, co-workers, or other employers for personal injury damages.
+However, there are specific situations where individuals have the right to pursue a work injury lawsuit, even if they are unaware of it.
+If you have suffered a workplace injury, it is crucial to consult an experienced work injury lawyer who specializes in this complex area of law.
+If you do have the right to sue, the compensation available through a civil lawsuit is often significantly higher than what WSIB benefits provide.

 -